surifirstpin/biplus_documentation/docs/Reports FLD.md

 ## Calculated column

 Calculated column functionality allows you to manipulate the retrieved data, using arithmetical, logical, text-based and date-based functions and then displays it in the required format. the data extracted using calculated column will show up in green colour in the data table.
-Just like regular dimensions and measures, calculated columns are controlled from display in visualizations.

 > **Note :** To understand the total functionality of Calculated column, **"Refer Calculated Column Document".**